MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/known-issues.md

 ### Impact

 With this change, these tables must be empty to complete the upgrade.
 If a table isn't empty, you can't synchronize the new version of the base application.
-In this case, you'll get an error stating that the table cannot be deleted from the database because it contains data, for example:
+In this case, you get an error stating that the table can't be deleted from the database because it contains data, for example:

 `Cannot delete the Document Entry table from the database because it contains data.`

-So if there are records in these tables, or the application includes custom code that stores non-temporary records to these tables, you'll have to make some changes before you can run the upgrade.
+So if there are records in these tables, or the application includes custom code that stores nontemporary records to these tables, you have to make some changes before you can run the upgrade.

 ### Workaround

 Before you upgrade, either move the records to new tables or delete the records from the tables.
-Also, rewrite the custom application code that's stores the non-temporary records in these base application tables to use other tables.
+Also, rewrite the custom application code that's stores the nontemporary records in these base application tables to use other tables.

 ## NavUserPassword authentication doesn't work after upgrade to version 18
 <!-- https://dynamicssmb2.visualstudio.com/Dynamics%20SMB/_workitems/edit/398164 -->